Quantum chaos: Periodic orbit theory

 Even parity recurrence spectrum (Fourier transform of the density of states) of diamagnetic hydrogen showing peaks corresponding to periodic orbits of the classical system.
 Spectrum is at a scaled energy of −0.6.
 Peaks labeled R and V are repetitions of the closed orbit perpendicular and parallel to the field, respectively.
 Peaks labeled O correspond to the near circular periodic orbit that goes around the nucleus.

 Relative recurrence amplitudes of even and odd recurrences of the near circular orbit.
 Diamonds and plus signs are for odd and even quarter periods, respectively.
 Solid line is A/cosh(nX/8).
 Dashed line is A/sinh(nX/8) where A = 14.75 and X = 1.18.

 Periodic-orbit theory gives a recipe for computing spectra from the periodic orbits of a system.
 In contrast to the Einstein–Brillouin–Keller method of action quantization, which applies only to integrable or near-integrable systems and computes individual eigenvalues from each trajectory, periodic-orbit theory is applicable to both integrable and non-integrable systems and asserts that each periodic orbit produces a sinusoidal fluctuation in the density of states.

-The principal result of this development is an expression for the density of states which is the trace of the semiclassical Green's function and is given by the Gutzwiller trace formula:
+The principal result of this development is an expression for the density of states which is the trace of the semiclassical Green's function and is given by the Gutzwiller trace formula (named after Martin Gutzwiller):